 Combined arms integrates firepower and mobility to produce a desired effect on the enemy.
-The effects of combined arms (integration) will place the enemy in a dilemma by attacking with more than one combat capability of the MAGTF.In defending against combined arms operations, the enemy will attempt to counter one combat arm, which will leave him vulnerable to attack by another combat arm.
+The effects of combined arms (integration) will place the enemy in a dilemma by attacking with more than one combat capability of the MAGTF.
+In defending against combined arms operations, the enemy will attempt to counter one combat arm, which makes the enemy vulnerable to attack by another combat arm.
 Combined arms effects can be achieved by lethal methods, nonlethal methods or a combination of both.
 Examples of combined arms in OAAW are artillery and aircraft, jamming and air attack, and ground attack and air attack.

-Combined arms tactics, techniques, and procedures (TTP) can enhance the effectiveness of the MAGTF's combat arms attacks against the enemy and therefore reduce or nullify his ability to conduct aviation-related operations.
+Combined arms tactics, techniques, and procedures (TTP) can enhance the effectiveness of the MAGTF's combat arms attacks against the enemy and therefore reduce or nullify the enemy's ability to conduct aviation-related operations.
 Examples of combined arms in OAAW include artillery fire to suppress antiaircraft defenses while attack aircraft deliver ordnance to destroy the OAAW target or electronic attack to suppress the enemy's ability to detect OAAW aircraft while other aircraft employ antiradiation missiles against the target.
-In the first example, if the enemy fails to move the system to avoid engagement by artillery, he remains vulnerable to both artillery and aircraft attack.
-If the enemy moves the antiaircraft system to avoid the artillery attack, he sacrifices established cover, concealment, and the ability to employ weapons against the attacking aircraft, making him highly vulnerable to attack from the aircraft.
-In the second example, if the enemy attempts to power through the jamming, he provides a stronger signal for the antiradiation missile.
-If he continues to radiate in an attempt to acquire targets, he remains vulnerable to electronic attack.
+In the first example, if the enemy fails to move the system to avoid engagement by artillery, he/she remains vulnerable to both artillery and aircraft attack.
+If the enemy moves the antiaircraft system to avoid the artillery attack, the enemy sacrifices established cover, concealment, and the ability to employ weapons against the attacking aircraft, making the enemy highly vulnerable to attack from the aircraft.
+In the second example, if the enemy attempts to power through the jamming, this provides a stronger signal for the antiradiation missile.
+If the enemy continues to radiate in an attempt to acquire targets, he/she remains vulnerable to electronic attack.